Funders for LGBTQ Issues

 City-based offices have contracted since the pandemic, but New York

-City-based staff are working permanently remote.
-All staff are
+City-based staff are working permanently remotely.
+FLGBTQI has a

-given the opportunity for an office rental $250 monthly stipend.
+All staff is given the opportunity for an office rental $350

-All staff receive a monthly stipend of $100 for internet and cell
+monthly stipend.
+All staff receives a monthly stipend of $100 for